MinhChauNGUYEN/praatfig/README.md

 - [**Eps viewer**](https://epsviewer.org/) for considering output figure.

 ## Usage
-1. **Prepare input files and put them in the same folder with the script 'praatfig'.**
+1. **Prepare input files and put them in the same folder with the script 'praatfig' (extension .PraatScript)**

+The praatfig is named **sactone.PraatScript** in this demo.
 The inputs files are depend on what you want to display in the figure.
 In this demo we need: (i) audio file (extension `.wav`), (ii) spectrogram (extension `.Spectrogram`), (iii) pitch (extension `.pitch`).
 You can also have intensity, formant, or pulse.
 The way to prepare these inputs is that:
 - (On window *Object Praat*) open sound file > select `view and edit`
 - (On toolbar of the new window for view and edit) select object which you want to display, for instance here we select `Spectrum`/ `Extract visible spectrogram`.